manifoldfinance/maker-evo/README.md

 Think of this is a 'Uber Surchage' or a '401 K Penalty' imposed on _bulge bracket_ transactions.
 In essence this can serve as a _anti rug pull_ mechanism if so desired.The fees imposed on such transactions can be redistributed to a _Mutual Assurance Fund_ that can act as an insurance vault to further protect the MakerDAO Ecosystem or can be returned to all deposit addresses as a form of _Non Inflationary Staking Rewards_.

-Only the period of recalculation, the `Market Period`, is pre-determined.
+Only the period of recalculation, the `Market Period` / `Contract Rollover`, is pre-determined.
 No admin key, no other centralized form of control exists in the EVO Protocol.

+Minting works much like `aDAI` or `cDAI`, we use the prefix. `mkr-` to denote assets that have been deposited into the protocol.

 ## EVO Protocol

+### Please Note this is a very abridged overview, please read the HackMD or the Full Whitepaper for a more indepth overview!

-**EVO Protocol, short of Embedded Volumetric Optionality, is a price stabilizing (re: accelerating / deacceleralting) middleware protocol that enables almost any ERC-20 asset to reach price stability.
+**EVO Protocol, short of Embedded Volumetric Optionality, is a price stabilizing (re: accelerating / decelerating) middleware protocol that enables almost any ERC-20 asset to reach price stability.
 It achieves this by managing _volume_.**

 The token price is determined dynamically(and individually for each holder) based on the information stored or updated in the smart contract during previous transactions giving us the equation: